-ADVISING - It is the student's responsibility to meet with his or her academic advisor for guidance in selecting courses which comply with his or her specific program requirements.
+ADVISING - It is the student's responsibility to meet with his or her academic advisor for guidance in selecting courses that comply with his or her specific program requirements.

-ID CARD - ALL STUDENTS MUST HAVE AUM ID (IDENTIFICATION) CARDS MADE DURING THE REGISTRATION PROCESS
+ID CARD - EACH STUDENT MUST HAVE AN AUM ID (IDENTIFICATION) CARD MADE DURING THE REGISTRATION PROCESS.

 LATE ENROLLMENT - After the date specified in the AUM Calendar as the last day for final registration, no student may register except by permission of the Dean.
-The load of a student who registers late shall be reduced at the discretion of his Dean, and an extra service charge will be made.
+The course load of a student who registers late shall be reduced at the discretion of Dean, and an extra service charge will be made.
 No student will be registered after one week of classes without the Dean's approval.

-BACK WORK - In arranging a student's work for each year the Dean will require him to schedule first his back work of the lower class or classes, but where this would work a serious hardship on the student the Dean may make such exceptions as he or she deems necessary.
+BACK WORK - In arranging a student's work for each year the Dean will require scheduling of back work of the lower class or classes.
+If this work creates a serious hardship on the student the Dean may make exceptions.